Dark mode

 Max. user weight

-The highest weight of an athlete that the simulator can normally carry for a long period of time (at least until the end of the warranty period with regular training).
-It is worth choosing a model for individual use according to this parameter with some margin — after all, during training, the weight can change noticeably, and upwards too; and if you are working to build muscle mass, then you should focus not on the current, but on the desired weight.
+The highest weight of an athlete that the machine can normally handle for a long period (at least until the end of the warranty period with regular training).
+It is worth choosing a model according to this parameter with some margin — after all, during training, the weight can change noticeably, and upwards too; and if you are training to build muscle mass, then you should focus not on the current, but on the desired weight.
 And for the units used in public gyms, a large maximum weight is especially important — after all, people with a rather massive physique can use them.
-Well, anyway, you can’t exceed the weight limit, even by “a couple of kilograms”: it’s not a fact that the simulator will break right away, but off-design loads will increase the wear of the structure and can significantly reduce the life of the product, and breakdown can occur at the most inopportune moment and lead to injury.
+Anyway, you can’t exceed the weight limit: it’s not a fact that the simulator will break right away, but off-design loads will increase the wear of the structure and can significantly reduce the life of the product, and breakdown can occur at the most inopportune moment and lead to injury.

 Product type

-— Smith's car.
-A variety of simulators designed to work with a barbell.
-A key feature of such structures is the presence of special safety mounts that allow you to safely perform various exercises without a safety net from an assista...nt.
-But in terms of functionality, Smith machines can be divided into two categories: traditional (with a fixed trajectory) and with a 3D base.
-The first variety has received the greatest distribution; in such simulators, the bar moves along a strictly defined trajectory along vertical or slightly inclined guides, which gives a number of advantages over free bar work.
-So, a constant trajectory allows you to clearly emphasize the load on a certain type of muscle; the amplitude of lifting the weight can be limited to the final section, the most effective, and not waste energy on the "extra" movement of the load; it becomes possible to work with one hand; and the basic technique for performing some exercises (squats with a barbell, bench press) is most conveniently worked out in a Smith machine with a fixed trajectory.
+— Smith machines.
+A type of training machine designed to work with a barbell.
+A key feature of such structures is the presence of special safety mounts that allow you to safely perform various exercises without an assistant....But in terms of functionality, Smith machines can be divided into two categories: traditional (with a fixed trajectory) and with a 3D base.
+The first variety has received the greatest distribution; in such machines, the barbell moves along a strictly defined trajectory along vertical or slightly inclined guides, which gives several advantages over free barbell workouts.
+So, a fixed trajectory allows you to clearly emphasize the load on a certain type of muscle; the amplitude of lifting the weight can be limited to the final section, the most effective, and not waste energy on the extra movement of the load; it becomes possible to work with one hand; and the basic technique for performing some exercises (squats with a barbell, bench press) is most conveniently worked out in a Smith machine with a fixed trajectory.

-In turn, models with a 3D base allow the bar to move freely, without strict restrictions.
+In turn, models with a 3D base allow the barbell to move freely, without strict restrictions.
 See below for more details on the 3D base, but here we note that this option is relatively rare and is designed primarily for professional athletes who are not satisfied with the limited movements in traditional Smith machines.

 Load